![]() |

 A Celebration of Dedication, Hard Work and Intelligence The 2024 Southwest Florida Model UN (SWFLMUN) competition was a two-day celebration of the dedication, hard work and intelligence of our young people.
-Multiple teams of students from area high schools brought months of study and preparation to the event and debated issues of global significance in a model structure set up to resemble the workings of the United Nations.
-The students, as well as the dozens of adults from NCWA, 18 high schools and Florida Gulf Coast University, came away the better for the intense experience.
+Multiple teams of students from area high schools brought months of study and preparation to the 31st annual SWFLMUN event and debated issues of global significance in a structure set up to resemble the workings of the United Nations.
+Eighteen schools and approximately 250 students -- both numbers a record -- competed.
+The program, which draws high school participants from Collier, Lee, Glades, Charlotte and Hendry Counties, is sponsored by NCWA in partnership with Florida Gulf Coast University, which provides the venue during its annual spring break period.
+Deep thanks to the many NCWA members who served as volunteers: 50 as judges, 15 as registrars, chairs and vice chairs, and 25 as judges of one-page position papers written by students.
+Twenty-three alumni of the Model UN program served as chairs and vice chairs, returning from colleges and careers for the competition.
+Faculty and administration officials from local high schools, as well as from FGCU, contributed hours of their time and talent to support the program.
+NCWA has sponsored and administered the Model UN program for Southwest Florida high schools since 1989 as part of its educational outreach objectives.
 Here are some highlights. |

-Daniela Barata Herrera | The Keynote Speaker: An Inspiring Alumna Daniela Barata Herrera, an alumna of the SWFL Model UN program, delivered the keynote speech at the 2024 closing ceremony.
-Born in Havana, Cuba, where she might have lived a life of poverty and without the potential to develop her talents, she came to Florida with her parents, who escaped Cuba by fleeing to Chile and then came to the U.S. In 2016, Daniela led her Cape Coral High School team to first place in that year's special Model UN contest, the Syrian refugee competition.
-Also, she and her teammates recognized the importance of transportation in socioeconomic progress and organized a bike-a-thon fundraiser that facilitated the delivery of 600 bicycles to orpans in Losotho through the nonprofit "Working Bikes."
-She graduated with an international baccalaureate diploma in 2017 from Cape Coral High School and received her B.S. degree in molecular and cellular biology from Johns Hopkins University.
+Daniela Barata Herrera | The Keynote Speaker: An Inspiring Alumna Daniela Barata Herrera, an alumna from Cape Coral High School, delivered the keynote speech at the closing ceremony.
+She is a first-year medical student at Johns Hopkins University School of Medicine.
+Born in Havana, Cuba, where she might have lived a life of poverty and without the potential to develop her talents, she came to Florida with her parents, who escaped Cuba by fleeing to Chile and then came to the U.S. In 2016, Daniela led her Cape Coral High School team to first place in that year's special Model UN contest, focused on Syrian refugees.
+Also, she and her teammates recognized the importance of transportation in socioeconomic progress and organized a bike-a-thon fundraiser that facilitated the delivery of 600 bicycles to orphans in Losotho through the nonprofit "Working Bikes."
+She graduated with an international baccalaureate diploma in 2017 from Cape Coral High School and then received her B.S. degree in molecular and cellular biology from Johns Hopkins University.
 After graduation she completed a research fellowship at the National Institutes of Health, delving into the molecular mechanisms of aging.
-During the COVID-19 pandemic, she engaged in public health initiatives at Johns Hopkins, contributing to health literaacy campaigns for Spanish speakers.
+During the COVID-19 pandemic, she engaged in public health initiatives at Johns Hopkins, contributing to health literacy campaigns for Spanish speakers.
 She is scheduled to earn her M.D. degree in 2027 from Johns Hopkins School of Medicine.
 While contributing to research on skin cancer chemoprevention, Daniela stays committed to local initiatives at Hopkins free clinics, focusing on addressing healthcare disparities for Latinos in Baltimore.
 Listen to an interview with Daniela on WGCU radio by clicking here. |

 Some of the Winners in the 2024 Model UN Competition |